Ferrexpo (LON:FXPO) Trading 13.3% Higher – Here’s What Happened

-Separately, Peel Hunt restated a “hold” rating and issued a GBX 53 price target on shares of Ferrexpo in a research report on Monday, November 10th.
-One investment analyst has rated the stock with a Hold rating, Based on data from MarketBeat.com, the company has an average rating of “Hold” and an average target price of GBX 53.
+Separately, Peel Hunt reaffirmed a “hold” rating and set a GBX 53 price target on shares of Ferrexpo in a research report on Monday, November 10th.
+One research analyst has rated the stock with a Hold rating, According to MarketBeat.com, Ferrexpo has an average rating of “Hold” and an average price target of GBX 53.

 Ferrexpo Company Profile